-The purpose of Natural Hazards Management Strategy is to help create a region resilient to the impacts from natural hazards through a focus on the reduction component of the 4 R's (reduction, readiness, response, recovery).
-It will provide a framework and policy that will allow us to develop consistent responses to the difficult natural hazard issues that we are all facing such as sea level rise, coastal erosion, landslides and liquefaction.
+The purpose of the Wellington Region Natural Hazards Management Strategy is to help create a region resilient to the impacts from natural hazard events through a focus on the reduction component of the 4 R's (reduction, readiness, response, recovery) of the Civil Defence Emergency Management Act.
+It will provide a framework that will allow the partner councils in conjunction with key stakeholders and the community to develop consistent responses to the challenging natural hazards that we face including coastal erosion and inundation, sea level rise, flooding, earthquakes, landslides and storms.

-Having adequate policy in place in regional and district plans will help us to consistently identify and reduce risk over time.
-The scope of this strategy includes ensuring councils:
+Having robust and consistent natural hazard policy approaches in city, district and regional plans will help us to consistently and rigorously identify our hazards and employ a risk based approach that enables progressive risk reduction over time.
+The scope of this strategy includes ensuring that partners in the work:

-- Share and use the same information.

-- Achieve consistency in risk reduction, including through district planning, across the region.

-- Research in a coordinated and agreed way.

-- Collaborate with each other.
+- Share and use the same information and assumptions - Achieve consistency in risk reduction, including through district planning, across the region - Undertake research in a coordinated and agreed way - Collaborate with each other, (eg, partner councils, lifeline utilities, key stakeholders)